 - (b) The Committee will be notified of each accident or injury and will investigate and report to the Union and Employer on the nature and cause of the accident or injury. - (c) Committee membership will be as follows: - (1) the Committee will be comprised of a minimum of two members appointed by the Union and two members appointed by the Employer.
 In no case will the Employer's members outnumber those of the Union. - (2) a chairperson and secretary will be elected from and by the members of the Committee.
 Where the Chairperson is an employer member, the secretary will be an employee member, and vice versa. - (d) Worker Representatives who attend meetings of the Committee will be without loss of pay for the time spent on this Committee.
-Time spent to prepare for meetings and fulfill other duties and functions of the committee, as outlined in section(s) 130 140 (Functions of Committee and Participation of Members) and 174 (Investigation Process) of the Workers Compensation Act, will be compensated as prescribed by section 134 of the Act.
-Where the meeting or required duties are conducted outside the committee members' regular working hours, committee members will receive straight-time pay. - (e) All minutes of the Committee will be recorded in a mutually agreed format and copies will be forwarded to the union representatives of the Committee. - (f) A worker appointed by the Union as a workplace health and safety representative will be granted leave without pay to attend a union sponsored Workplace Health and Safety Training course. - (g) Each union committee member is entitled to an annual educational leave as prescribed by section 135 of the Workers Compensation Act, without loss of pay or benefits for the purposes of attending occupational health and safety training courses conducted by or with the approval of WorkSafeBC. - (h) Each new joint Occupational Health and Safety committee member and Worker Health & Safety representative selected following April 3, 2017 will receive training as outlined in section 3.27 of the Worker Compensation Occupational Health and Safety Regulation, without loss of pay or benefits.
+Time spent to prepare for meetings and fulfill other duties and functions of the committee, as outlined in section(s) 36 40 (Joint Committees and Worker Representatives) and 70 (Investigation Process) of the Workers Compensation Act, will be compensated as prescribed by section 40 of the Act.
+Where the meeting or required duties are conducted outside the committee members' regular working hours, committee members will receive straight-time pay. - (e) All minutes of the Committee will be recorded in a mutually agreed format and copies will be forwarded to the union representatives of the Committee.
+These minutes will be posted on safety and health boards at all worksites, and electronic boards if available, or as otherwise agreed to by the Committee.